SystemsApproach/private5g/software/start.rst

 1. The ``deps`` directory contains the Ansible deployment specifications for all the Aether subsystems.
-Each of these subdirectories (e.g., ``deps/5gc``) is self-contained, meaning you can execute the Make targets (e.g., ``5gc-core-install``) in each individual directory.
+Each of these subdirectories (e.g., ``deps/5gc``) is self-contained, meaning you can execute the Make targets in each individual directory.
 Doing so causes Ansible to run the corresponding playbook.
 Those playbooks can be found in the ``roles`` directory; for example, ``deps/5gc/roles/core/tasks/install.yml``.

 2. The Makefile in the main OnRamp directory imports (``#include``)